• Nationwide deliveryonly £15+vat

 Similar to with bathrooms, an

 important thing to consider when choosing the right roof window for your kitchen is the steam and heat that is produced from kitchen appliances.
+Your choice of window should therefore be one that is well suited to counteracting this.

 To prevent moisture build-up, white polyurethane or PVC finished roof windows are a good, durable choice that are